 It also employed the Reconnaissance Airborne Pod Tornado (RAPTOR) system and Litening III targeting pod on intelligence-gathering missions.
 The Tornado had pioneered digital imaging technologies in its GR.Mk 1A version from December 1986.
 The variant performed exceptional Scud-hunting work during Granby and remained an important tactical reconnaissance asset.
 Some GR1As were modified to GR.Mk 4A standard, but with the advent of RAPTOR, the reconnaissance capability has since been absorbed into the general Tornado GR4 fleet.The GR.Mk 4 has been subject to a constant series of minor upgrades, gradually enhancing its capability so that the Tornado soon to exit service is very far removed from the jet conceived to meet a multinational requirement during the 1960s.

 TORNADO F3 ZE734 CUFFLINKS

-We Want to highlight just how challenging the design and manufacturing process can be for something seemingly so small and simple.
+We want to highlight just how challenging the design and manufacturing process can be for something seemingly so small and simple.
 Take the Tornado F3 ZE734 as an example.
-This is a famous aircraft that has been instrumental overseas
+This is a famous aircraft that has been instrumental in battles.